 If the participating clinical organization anticipates recruiting more than 10 patients/year submission of the eyeGENE® protocol to an independent IRB is required.
 Once the IRB approves the eyeGENE® protocol the organization may submit samples at any time and is responsible for all aspects of the consent of its own patients.

-5. Complete the Clinician’s Assurance Form and provide, or arrange for, genetic counseling to the patient, pre- and post-testing.
+5. Provide, or arrange for, genetic counseling to the patient, pre- and post-testing.

 6. Draw and label the appropriate amount of blood in K2 EDTA tubes.